 H.B.
 No. 3260 amends the Texas Labor Code to enhance the Texas Industry-Recognized Apprenticeship Programs Grant Program.
-The bill redefines "industry-recognized apprenticeship program" to specify that such programs must be recognized by the commission and certified according to commission rules, replacing previous references to the U.S. Department of Labor.
-Additionally, the bill introduces a new provision allowing the commission to distribute partial reimbursements to eligible participants based on milestones achieved during on-the-job training.
+The bill redefines "industry-recognized apprenticeship program" to clarify that such programs must be recognized by the commission and certified according to commission rules, rather than by a third-party certifier as previously required.
+Additionally, the bill introduces a new provision allowing the commission to distribute partial reimbursements to eligible individuals as they meet specific milestones in their on-the-job training and employment.

-Furthermore, the bill mandates the commission to establish rules for recognizing apprenticeable occupations, including criteria for certification of training programs and performance metrics for participants.
-It also requires the commission to make aggregated performance data publicly available.
-The changes will apply only to grants awarded after the effective date of the Act, which is set for September 1, 2025.
+Furthermore, the bill mandates the commission to establish rules for recognizing apprenticeable occupations, certifying training programs, and setting performance metrics for participants in these apprenticeship programs.
+It also requires the commission to make aggregated performance data publicly available on its website.
+The changes will apply only to grants awarded after the effective date of the act, which is set for September 1, 2025.

 House Committee Report: Labor Code 302.252, Labor Code 302.256, Labor Code 302.257 (Labor Code 302)